APThreatHunter: An automated planning-based threat hunting framework: Threat Hunting as Planning

-First we start by defining what are those threats and then model them using PDDL\footnote{Model will be publicly available after publication.}.
-A surveillance threat can be achieved by gaining access to hardware senors such as: camera, microphone, GPS and the phone's screen.
+Our PDDL defines actions that the planner can use to perform financial fraud or surveillance.
 A financial fraud threat can be achieved by exploiting accessibility services and system alert windows to intercept credentials, manipulate banking interfaces via overlay attacks, and harvest sensitive financial data through clipboard access and notification interception.
+A surveillance threat can be achieved by gaining access to hardware sensors such as: camera, microphone, GPS and the phone's screen.
 The way a threat is performed is refereed to as a mechanism.
 In this work, we have two primary mechanisms which are gaining permissions or exploiting vulnerabilities.
 For generality, the PDDL model is designed to consider several applications running.
-However, Android is designed to run in a sandbox making it harder for applications to access each other's memory, thus we assume a single application called \texttt{app} for this case.
-Take for instance the actions shown in \Cref{lst:surveillance-pddl-actions}, shows two actions a planner can use to perform surveillance.
-For a planner to perform any of those threats, it needs any of those two conditions to be true \texttt{(perm-granted ?a ?s)} or \texttt{(and (exploited ?v) (enables-sensor ?v ?s))}.
+However, the Android OS is designed to run APKs in a sandbox (i.e., contained environment) making it harder for applications to access each other's memory, thus we assume a single application called \texttt{app} for this case.